 - 1. A minimum of two home visits are due each program year. - 2.
 Staff will use the appropriate home visiting forms to guide the conversation with families.
 Staff will enter the home visiting information into ChildPlus, and the form will be uploaded as an attachment.
-The family will receive a copy of the home visiting form. - 3.
+The family will be asked if they would like a copy of the home visiting form. - 3.
 The duration of all home visits must be a minimum of 90 minutes. - 4.
 When possible, best practice is for both teachers and family advocates to participate together in all home visits, so that family members can meet and establish a positive relationship with each of them.